Abdullah3245/AlumniConnectAI/README.md

 ## Installation

 1. Clone this repository locally
+2. cd to local clone
+3. Execute npm install in terminal
+4. Still in terminal, execute npm run build
-2. Open Chrome and go to `chrome://extensions/`
+5. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode"
+6. Enable "Developer mode"
-4. Click "Load unpacked" and select dist folder in the extension directory
+7. Click "Load unpacked" and select dist folder in the extension directory

 ## Usage